sonny-tel/Ion/README.md

 * [Launcher](https://github.com/VITALISED/NorthstarLauncher/tree/ion)

 ## Credits
-Northstar for inspiring me to stick it to the man Knightfire-rdp for his pretty ok core banner indicator mod which I used for damage indicators.
+* Northstar for inspiring me to stick it to the man
+* Knightfire-rdp for his pretty ok core banner indicator mod which I ~~stole~~ used for damage indicators.